 Because you work closely with him.

-Uh he's had an excellent record.
+He's had an excellent record.

 Look at the economy.

-The president uh clearly deserves uh re-election.
+The president clearly deserves reelection.

-If he's a little different from the people who've occupied the office in the past, uh so what?
+If he's a little different from the people who've occupied the office in the past, so what?

 I think what we're interested in is results.

-And the president, I think has a lot of results to point to in the 2020 election.
+And the president, I think, has a lot of results to point to in the 2020 election.

 Last question, Senator.

-I I've watched a couple of videos now.
+I've watched a couple of videos now.

-How do you see how has that impacted your life?
+How do you see, how has that impacted your life?

 Well, it's a shame.